Vietnam.vn - Nền tảng quảng bá Việt Nam

 The AI revolution in writing is therefore not the end but a new step that opens up opportunities for writers to develop themselves and affirm their own value in the digital age.

 One of the most obvious weaknesses is the lack of real emotions and life experiences.
-AI has no personal memories, no pain or joy, so it is difficult to reach the emotional depths that real people experience.
+AI has no personal memories, does not experience pain or joy, so it is difficult to reach the emotional depths that real people experience.

 In addition, artificial intelligence often has difficulty understanding specific cultural and social contexts.
 For example, wordplay, proverbs, and connotations in the Vietnamese language sometimes cause AI to misunderstand or express itself unnaturally .